kata198/python-cllist/docs/index.rst

       This method has O(n) complexity.

-   .. method:: pop()
+   .. method:: pop([index])

-      Remove and return an element's value from the right side of the list.
+      Remove and return the element's value from a given index.
+If *index* is not provided, will pop from the right side of the list.

       Raises :exc:`ValueError` if *self* is empty.

       This method has O(n) time complexity.

+   .. method:: index(value)

+      Returns the first index of a value

+      Raises :exc:`ValueError` if *value* is not present

+   .. method:: rindex(value)

+      Returns the last index of a valuea

+      Raises :exc:`ValueError` if *value* is not present

    .. method:: popleft()